chriskjaer/react-lorem-image/README.md

   - vanilla - Nice Nice Jpg / Vanilla Ice.
   - kitten - Placekitten
   - murray - Fill Murray / Bill Murray

+# Contributions
+Fell like there's missing a service?
+Want a feature added?
+Feel free to open an issue or add a pull request.